 Enable ad blockers

 Online advertisements aren’t just for advertising, they are also used to mine data from the person viewing them.
 Some are harmless, but others are downright malicious.
 Ad blockers and anti-tracking extensions can prevent ad companies from snooping on your kids.
 We recommend Ad Block Plus and Disconnect.
 Disconnect even offers an educational kids version, Disconnect Kids.
+Some antivirus products also include ad blockers.

 Whether for homework or curiosity, children will need to use search engines.
 Google and others will collect information on every user to create a profile around them, which is used to make recommendations and target ads.
 On both mobile devices and desktop browsers, you can set the default search engine to something more anonymous.